 The first location for habitat improvements for GCN is Westfield Common.
 This is the first of a series of steps we are taking towards supporting specific species in the area as part of the UK's wider commitment to the Habitats Directive.

-The Woking great crested newt pilot project is in its fifth year of habitat improvements at Westfield Common.
-Works were completed on site in January and February 2020 to construct new and restore existing ponds.
-A report explaining these and the outcomes of the fourth year of the project is available below.
+The Woking great crested newt pilot project has completed its fifth year of habitat improvements at Westfield Common.
+Reports explaining the outcomes of each year are available below.